domvm/domvm/README.md

 ### Keys & DOM Recycling

 Like React [and any dom-reusing lib worth its salt], domvm sometimes needs keys to assure you of deterministic DOM recycling - ensuring similar sibling DOM elements are not reused in unpredictable ways during mutation.
-Unlike the others, keys in domvm are more flexible and often already implicit.
+In contrast to other libs, keys in domvm are more flexible and often already implicit.

 - Both vnodes and views may be keyed: `el('div', {_key: "a"})`, `vw(MyView, {...}, "a")`
 - Keys do not need to be strings; they can be numbers, objects or functions